How much does an AC or furnace blower motor replacement cost?

 York blower motor replacement cost

-York furnace blower motor replacement costs $330 to $2,200 on average with installation if not under warranty or $130 to $1,800 for the motor alone.
+York furnace blower motor replacement costs $330 to $2,200 with installation if not under warranty or $130 to $1,800 for the motor alone.
 Most York furnaces and air handlers include a 10-year limited warranty on parts.

 Central air and heater blower motor price factors